How to make Ghee - Desi ghee

 - Keep stirring and Once the milk solids are evenly

 light brown, take the pan off the stove.

-- It can also be mixed with sugar or jaggery and it tastes like toffee.
+- Lightly browned Milk solids can be mixed with sugar or jaggery and it tastes like toffee.

 - The brown milk solids contain some amount of ghee.
 You may add it to any vegetable or

 lentil curry or collect the ghee present in the residue by following the steps given below.

 How to collect more ghee from the remaining milk solids / brown residue